asppsa/concurrent_io/README.md

 # Tell the controller about your "listener" actor (or any other object
 # that responds to :<<).
 This object will receive incoming packets.
+# If you spawn the controller inside of another actor then that actor
+# will receive these notifications by default.
 controller << IOActors::InformMessage.new(my_listener)

 # Tell the controller to register itself with the global selector so